awesome-stable-diffusion/awesome-stable-diffusion/README.md

 Alternatively, most of the more developed forks (such as InvokeAI) come with their own user interfaces.

+To get up and running, one usually needs:
+- A GUI or CLI based installation on a supported platform (usually NVIDIA GPU but support for Apple Silicon, AMD GPUS and even CPU exists in some branches)
+- The weights (.ckpt files) for the model downloaded from Huggingface
+- Sufficent RAM/VRAM available on the system.

 ## Official Resources
+* [Stable Diffusion 2.0 Release Notes](https://stability.ai/blog/stable-diffusion-v2-release) - Stable Diffusion 2.0 release notes.
+* **[https://github.com/Stability-AI/stablediffusion] - Official Stability AI Stable Diffusion 2.0 release.**

-* **[CompVis/Stable Diffusion](https://github.com/CompVis/stable-diffusion)** - The official release of Stable Diffusion including a CLI, an AI-based Safety Classifier, which detects and suppresses sexualized content, and all the necessary files to get running.
+* [CompVis/Stable Diffusion](https://github.com/CompVis/stable-diffusion) - The official release of Stable Diffusion including a CLI, an AI-based Safety Classifier, which detects and suppresses sexualized content, and all the necessary files to get running.
 * [stability-AI/stability-sdk](https://github.com/stability-AI/stability-sdk) - The official SDK used to build python applications integrated with StabilityAI's cloud platform instead of hosting the model locally.
 Operation requires an API Key (🖊️💵).
 * [Public Release Announcement](https://stability.ai/blog/stable-diffusion-public-release) - StabilityAI's announcement about the public release of Stable Diffusion.
 * 🖊️ [Official Discord](https://discord.gg/stablediffusion) - The official Stable Diffusion Discord by StabilityAI.